-The proposed bill amends New Jersey's implied consent law to include blood testing for individuals operating motor vehicles, alongside the existing breath testing.
-It establishes a per se standard for determining when a person is driving under the influence of marijuana and certain controlled substances.
-Specifically, the bill states that any person operating a motor vehicle is deemed to have consented to blood or breath tests to determine the presence of alcohol or drugs, provided these tests are conducted at the request of a police officer with reasonable grounds for suspicion.
-A person is considered under the influence of marijuana if their blood contains three nanograms or more of delta 9-tetrahydrocannabinol (THC) per milliliter, and similar standards are outlined for other controlled substances.
+The proposed bill amends New Jersey's implied consent law to include blood testing for individuals operating a motor vehicle, in addition to the existing breath testing.
+It establishes a per se standard for determining when a person is driving under the influence of marijuana and certain controlled dangerous substances.
+Under the new provisions, any person operating a vehicle is deemed to have consented to blood or breath tests to determine the presence of alcohol or drugs, provided these tests are conducted at the request of a police officer with reasonable grounds to suspect a violation of driving under the influence laws.

 Statutes affected: